I remember my time in the Army. The Army

 seats when transporting troops.
 Since the cab only had room for the driver and one passenger, three

 of us had to ride on the benches in the back of the truck.

 That would have been fine, except for a couple of things.
 The canvas covering the front was in

-Couple that with the fact that the weather was somewhere around 20 below zero, and we had a
+that with the fact that the weather was somewhere around 20 below zero, and we had a sad situation.

-fellows had brought with him.
-On the verge of freezing to death, he brought out the bottle, and we
+had brought with him.
+On the verge of freezing to death, he brought out the bottle, and we all had a

-was the whiskey keeping us warm, or whether it was because we were three sheets to the wind,
+the whiskey keeping us warm, or whether it was because we were three sheets to the wind, and just

 Me, looking out from Jack